-- The AHT (Intervention) will conduct monitoring, tracking and intervention of programmes via Go4Schools data, conversations with Heads of Department, work scrutiny, learning walks and a range of other methods (overseen by AHT (Teaching and Learning). - The AHT (Intervention) will monitor the impact of these programmes and decide how long the support is required. - Heads of Year/Department, tutors, teachers and mentors will regularly review student progress using Go4Schools and the reports generated by the Data Manager. - Every teaching group will have a mark sheet that can be accessed through Go4Schools. - Mark sheets will be colour coded to track progress against targets. - Students' progress will be monitored though comparison with national progress data and the use of transition matrices. - Those below expected progress will be targeted for intervention which will be suited to the needs of specific individuals or groups of students. - Staff will be expected to include tracking data and Marshall Ladders in their class folders and use this to inform planning and intervention.
+- The AHT (Intervention) will conduct monitoring, tracking and intervention of programmes via Go4Schools data, conversations with Heads of Department, work scrutiny, learning walks and a range of other methods (overseen by AHT (Teaching and Learning). - The AHT (Intervention) will monitor the impact of these programmes and decide how long the support is required. - Heads of Year/Department, tutors, teachers and mentors will regularly review student progress using Go4Schools and the reports generated by the Data Manager. - Every teaching group will have a mark sheet that can be accessed through Go4Schools. - Students' progress will be monitored though comparison with national progress data and the use of transition matrices. - Those below expected progress will be targeted for intervention which will be suited to the needs of specific individuals or groups of students. - Staff will be expected to use tracking data to inform planning and intervention.